alexwalland1997/wordleclone/readme.md

     ## Installation
     *Instructions on how to install the project and run it*

-      download the packafe and open the main.html to test if you wish to play again just refresh the page## Credit *All sources used to help with this project*
+  download the package and open the main.html to test if you wish to play again just refresh the page

+     ## Credit
+    *All sources used to help with this project*

   Used tutorial from webdevsimplified - https://www.youtube.com/watch?v=Wak7iN4JZzU&list=WL&index=2&t=3139s&ab_channel=WebDevSimplified provided the base but various alterations made to incorporate APIs and the word check
-      ## Tests
-    *The following are tests that I have run on this project*

-      undefined
       ## License
     *The project is protected by the following license*